 There are obviously many more criteria to consider when looking at using Teams and Zoom for your phone system, but this short article should provide some information to get your project underway.
 Please do not hesitate to reach out to us directly to discuss this topic and other technology needs you may have.

-Michael is RH’s Director of Technology Solutions, a Registered Communications Distribution Designer, and a LEED Accredited Professional.
+Michael is a Principal and Reese Hackman’s Director of Technology Solutions, a Registered Communications Distribution Designer, and a LEED Accredited Professional.
 Please feel free to contact Michael for further details regarding the above information.